Iranians desperate as dark economic clouds gather

 "Everything's become so expensive in the past few weeks, she said with disappointment.
 "But my husband's income stays the same.
 How am I going to live like this?"

-Tightening international sanctions against Iran over its disputed nuclear programme, combined with rampant inflation, have drastically restricted the ability of working-class Iranians to feed themselves and their families.
+Tightening international sanctions against Iran over its disputed nuclear program, combined with rampant inflation, have drastically restricted the ability of working-class Iranians to feed themselves and their families.

 Uncertainty and financial hardship form the backdrop to a parliamentary election on March 2.
 The official inflation rate stands at 21 percent but critics of President Mahmoud Ahmadinejad and his handling of the economy say such figures are falsified and real inflation is around 50 percent.